Jack Guynn

 George C. "Jack" Guynn was the president and CEO of the Federal Reserve Bank of Atlanta from 1996 to 2006.
-He has retired from that position and been appointed to Oxford Industries, Inc.'s board of directors.
+Guynn retired from the Atlanta Fed in 2006 and served on the board of directors of Oxford Industries.

 Education

 Guynn received a bachelor's degree in industrial engineering from Virginia Tech and also is a 1969 graduate of Georgia Tech's College of Management, from which he received an MBA.

 He also received an honorary degree in Doctor of Humane Letters from Oglethorpe University in 2005.